ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 # TL;DR

-The "Sign in with Google" button has been integrated into a sample HTMX+FastAPI web application.
+The "Sign in with Google" feature has been integrated into a sample HTMX+FastAPI web application.
 Either an HTML or JavaScript version of a code snippet from Google's code generator is included in the HTML to display the button.
 The FastAPI backend has been configured to create a session from the JWT and set "Set-Cookie: session_id" in the header, enabling subsequent communications to maintain the login status through a session cookie.
 Thanks to HTMX functionality, the application page can dynamically fetch the navigation bar upon a change in login status, indicating whether the user is logged in.

 # Introduction